Photo Credit: National Audubon Society © 2020

 What are the themes of camp?

-There are five different themes for the weeks at Nature Camp: Oceans, Wetlands, Forests/Restoration, Birds, and Bugs/Nature Art.
+There are six different themes for the weeks at Nature Camp: Oceans, Wetlands, Forests/Restoration, Birds, Bugs/Invertebrates, and Nature Art.
 Each theme is repeated later in the summer.
 See the Session Descriptions page for full descriptions.

 Are you able to make accommodations for children who have special needs?